goostengine/goost-docs/classes/class_shapecast2d.rst

 - :ref:`Vector2<class_Vector2>` **get_collision_normal** **(** :ref:`int<class_int>` index **)** const

+Returns the normal containing one of the multiple collisions at ``index`` of the intersecting object.

 ----

 .. _class_ShapeCast2D_method_get_collision_point:

 - :ref:`Vector2<class_Vector2>` **get_collision_point** **(** :ref:`int<class_int>` index **)** const

+Returns the collision point containing one of the multiple collisions at ``index`` at which the shape intersects the object.

+**Note:** this point is in the **global** coordinate system.

 ----